 Our brain continuously processes information.
 It receives inputs via our senses and processes it in various ways, for a variety of stimuli and using different modalities [ref].
 For example, upon seeing a ball flying our direction, we process its trajectory and the likelihood of it hitting us.
 The produced results can lead to a change in behavior – like ducking the ball in this case [ref] – and/or to internal changes, like the induction of fear [ref].
 Some of these processes are also accompanied by conscious experiences [ref]: I perceive the flying ball, and I experience the sense of fear.
 But this is not always the case: I might miss the ball altogether, for example if I am extremely occupied by a different engaging task [ref].
 Importantly however , I might still duck the ball following some automated response triggered by unconscious processing [ref].
 What differentiates between such conscious and unconscious processing?

 In the lab, studies trying to answer this question have used different methods to render the stimulus invisible (for review, see [ref] ).
 One possibility is to degrade the physical properties of the stimulus (e.g., contrast, resolution, volume, duration) [ref].
 Another is to suppress the stimulus by presenting a much more salient stimuli concurrently with the critical stimulus or at close temporal proximity to it (e.g., masking, CFS), hereby rendering it invisible [ref].
-Invisibility can also be achieved without changing the stimulus, by diverting attention away from the stimulus [ref].
+Invisibility can also be achieved by diverting attention away from the stimulus [ref].

 All three methods, and others (for reviews, see REF) typically decrease the visibility of the stimulus, but also evoke weaker neural responses to the stimulus [ref].
 Such weak signals usually translate to small behavioral changes that are hard to detect [ref].
 As a result, the field abounds with contradicting findings [ref], which in turn evoke an ongoing controversy about the scope of unconscious processing (ref).